marcohefti/request-network-api-client-ts/examples/README.md

    node examples/node/quick-start.mjs
    ```

-   The script creates a client via `createRequestClientFromEnv()`, lists currencies, exercises the legacy currencies facade, and performs a sample payments search.
+   The script creates a client using explicit configuration, lists currencies, and performs a sample payments search.

 ## Browser - Quick Start